Trump expects medical exam to go well Friday

 Trump’s physical exam is not expected to include a mental acuity test.

-White House spokeswoman Sarah Sanders told reporters the exam will be conducted by presidential physician Ronnie Jackson.
+White House spokeswoman Sarah Sanders told reporters the exam will be conducted by presidential physician Ronny Jackson.

 A statement about the results will be released on Friday.
 At the White House on Tuesday, Jackson will give details on Trump’s health and take questions.